LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Can be accessed via FSx File Gateway for on-premises needs via VPN and/or Direct Connect
   * Fully managed
   * Accessible via ENI within Multi-AZ
+  * Note FSx for Lustre is single AZ based while all other types offer multi-AZ
   * Types include:
     * FSx for Windows FileServer
     * FSx for Lustre